funcool/promesa/doc/promises.md

 ```

 The return value of the function will be ignored and new promise
-instance will be returned mirroning the original one.
+instance will be returned mirroring the original one.

 ### `fmap`